 At 36 millimeters in diameter, the watch is not that small: given its rather long lugs, it covers a great deal of room on an average lady’s wrist.
 Its lug-to-lug length is about 42 millimeters, but that is not a problem however since the timepiece is supposed to be ‘large’, even when if we are talking about smaller sizes.

 Also, the thickness of just a hair over 11 millimeters makes this new Breitling Superocean II 36 quite comfortable to wear in almost any situation.
-Its weight of less than 70 grams (it weighs more with bracelet), too, makes sure that you won’t feel tired wearing this timekeeper.
+Its weight of fewer than 70 grams (it weighs more with bracelet), too, makes sure that you won’t feel tired wearing this timekeeper.

 As usual, the case is very well sculpted, although, to my taste, it lacks its own character.
-As generic-looking as it is, it could be one of millions of designs that are inspired by the legendary Rolex Submariner.
+As generic-looking, as it is, it could be one of the millions of designs that are inspired by the legendary Rolex Submariner.
 What makes it different, though, is the quality of surgical grade steel and the level of polishing: you probably won’t find anything better in this price range.

 The rubber-molded bezel with its traditional fluted edge makes it even more attractive although you have to keep in mind that rubber is prone to scratches and you will have to wear the piece more carefully since replacing the part may be a bit costly.

-With water resistance rating of 200 meters, it may not be a hard-core diving companion, but it is more than adequate not only for snorkeling, but also for some amateur diving.
+With water resistance rating of 200 meters, it may not be a hard-core diving companion, but it is more than adequate not only for snorkeling but also for some amateur diving.